-This Pan Fried Pork Chop Recipe with Apple Cranberry Sauce is an easy family friendly weeknight meal with simple ingredients but tons of flavor.
+This Apple cranberry sauce is an easy and flavorful sauce that pairs perfectly with simple pan fried rosemary pork chops.
+A great family friendly weeknight meal for fall with simple ingredients but tons of flavor.

 I am all for simple meals.
 Easy family dinners that take minimal effort and are quick to cook.
 But I don’t think that just because a meal is quick and easy that it needs to rely on mixes and pre-packaged helpers, or be totally bland and tasteless.

 This easy pan fried pork chop recipe takes about 20 minutes from start to finish.

 - The simple pork chops are seasoned with salt, pepper, and fresh rosemary.

 - The cranberry apple sauce is also simple – containing apples, cranberries, apple cider and maple syrup.

 Apple cranberry sauce is super simple to make.